 Florida LLC Charging Order Protection

 A Florida LLC membership interest is not exempt assets under Florida law, but creditors have limited ability to collect a judgment from a debtor’s LLC interest.
 Florida law provides that a judgment creditor cannot seize or garnish these LLC ownership interests, and the judgment creditor has no ability to attack assets, financial accounts, or real estate owned in the name of the LLC.
 In a properly drafted operating agreement, a creditor is not able to inspect the LLC’s financial records and is unable to participate in management.

-Instead, a judgment creditor’s rights are limited by Florida law to a charging lien against your limited partnership interest.
+Instead, a judgment creditor’s rights are limited by Florida law to a charging lien, or charging order, against your limited partnership interest.
 Florida Statute 605.0503 provides that the charging order is the creditor’s exclusive remedy against a judgment debtor’s membership interest in an LLC.

 The creditor can obtain a charging lien by application to the court that issued the judgment against the debtor.
 The charging order gives the creditor a lien against any distributions of cash or other property, if any, which the partnership or LLC makes or owes the debtor.
 If the LLC or partnership does not distribute money, the judgment creditor receives nothing.
 All undistributed assets and accrued cash flow remain inside the LLC or partnership.